 Green plants make their food themselves.
 Green leaves make food from Carbon dioxide and water in the presence of sunlight and chlorophyll.

 Leaves have several tiny pore-like structures on the lower surface.
-Such a pore is called stomata through which leaves absorb carbon dioxide from air.
-Water is transported to the leaves through hair like pipelines from the roots.
+These pores are called stomata.
+Leaves absorb carbon dioxide from air, through these pores.
+Water is transported to leaves through very thin pipelines from the roots.
 These pipelines are present throughout the plant, i.e. from roots to branches and leaves.
-These pipe-lines are known as Xylem.
+These pipelines are known as Xylem.
 Xylem is a type of tissue.
-Chlorophyll, a green pigment, is found in green leaves.
+You will learn about tissues in your higher classes.
+Chlorophyll is a green pigment that is found in green leaves.
 Chlorophyll absorbs sunlight and gives energy.
+Chlotrophyll is inside chloroplast.
 Chloroplast is the site of photosynthesis.
-Carbohydrate is used as food and oxygen is emitted out to atmosphere.
+At the end of photosynthesis, carbohydrate and oxygen are formed.
+Carbohydrate is used as food and oxygen is emitted out to the atmosphere.
 This whole process of making food by plants is called photosynthesis.

 The reaction that takes place in the process of photosynthesis can be written as: